A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects: Riemannian Structure

 \begin{proposition}[Grassmann Exponential: ONB Perspective] For a point $P=UU^T \in \Gr(n,p)$ and a tangent vector $\Delta \in T_P\Gr(n,p)$, let $\Delta^\hor_U \in \Hor_U\St(n,p)$ be the horizontal lift of $\Delta$ to $\Hor_U\St(n,p)$.
 Let $r\leq \min(p,n-p)$ be the number of non-zero singular values of $\Delta^\hor_U$.
 Denote the thin singular value decomposition (SVD) of $\Delta^\hor_U$ by

 i.e., $\hat{Q} \in \St(n,r), \Sigma=\diag(\sigma_1, \dots, \sigma_r)$ and $V \in \St(p,r)$.
 The Grassmann exponential for the geodesic from $P$ in direction $\Delta$ is given by

-which does not depend on the chosen orthogonal completion $V_\perp$. \begin{proof} This is essentially \cite[Theorem 2.3]{EdelmanAriasSmith1999} with a more careful consideration of the case of rank-deficient tangent velocity vectors and a reduced storage requirement for $\hat{Q}$ if $r<p$.
+which does not depend on the chosen orthogonal completion $V_\perp$. \begin{proof} This is essentially \cite[Theorem 2.3]{EdelmanAriasSmith1999} with a reduced storage requirement for $\hat{Q}$ in case of rank-deficient tangent velocity vectors.
 The thin SVD of $B$ is given by

 with $W:=U_\perp^T\hat{Q} \in \St(n-p,r)$, $\Sigma\in\R^{r\times r}$, $V\in St(p,r)$.
 Let $W_\bot, V_\bot$ be suitable orthogonal completions.
 Then,